palakverma9/AI-chatbot/README.md

 ## 💬 Sample Bot Replies (Based on What You Type)

-hi / hello    --             Hey bestie! 💖 How can I help you today?/ how are you	  --             I'm doing amazing!
-Hope you're feeling great 😊/ help / support	 --          I'm here for you!
-What do you need help with? 💬/ anything else	   --          You said: "<your message>".
+- hi / hello    --             Hey bestie! 💖 How can I help you today?/
+- how are you	  --             I'm doing amazing!
+Hope you're feeling great 😊/
+- help / support	 --          I'm here for you!
+What do you need help with? 💬/
+- anything else	   --          You said: "<your message>".
 I'm just a simple support bot 💼

+**Note❗**: I originally intended to integrate OpenAI's API to power the chatbot’s responses.
+However, due to quota limitations on the API key, I proceeded with a logic-based mock chatbot to demonstrate the proof of concept.